-Distinguished Leaders in Higher Education Series
+Distinguished Leaders in Higher Education Lecture Series

 The Distinguished Leaders in Higher Education lecture series opens the University of Missouri community to the experiences and expertise of higher education leaders across the nation and the world.
 Whether the speaker is a president of one of America’s leading research universities, or a panel of scholars from a host of backgrounds, this series is intended to broaden the discussion about critical issues facing higher education.
 Speakers will also highlight the value and challenges of the education and research landscapes, leadership and personal experiences.

 The Office of the Chancellor and the Office of the Provost will co-host each lecture, and the campus community – and beyond — is invited to attend.

 Communicating the Value of Flagship Universities to a Skeptical Public

 Chancellor Rebecca Blank

 Thursday, Feb.
 20, at 6 p.m.

 Complimentary parking is available in Hitt Street Parking Structure on level 4 after 5:30 p.m.

 An internationally respected economist who also has spent time in Washington, D.C., working for three different administrations, Rebecca Blank, PhD, has served as chancellor of the University of Wisconsin-Madison since 2013.